 * For poll data click: reuters://realtime/verb=Open/url=cpurl://apps.cp./Apps/econ-polls?RIC=TWCPIY%3DECI

-Forecasts ranged widely from a decline of 1.4% to growth of 5.1% in the midst of uncertainties over the coronavirus outbreak that has disrupted global supply chains and hit the growth outlook for the island’s tech manufacturers.
+Forecasts ranged widely between a growth of 8.5% and a decline of 0.5% amid uncertainties over the outbreak that has disrupted global supply chains and sent major economies into recession.

-The poll also showed deflationary pressures were expected to ease somewhat.
-The consumer price index (CPI) was tipped to fall 0.3% for a year earlier, compared with a drop of 0.52% in July.
-Inflation data will be released on Tuesday.
-(Poll compiled by Carol Lee; Reporting by Ben Blanchard; Editing by Kim Coghill)
+The consumer price index (CPI) was tipped to fall 0.24% from a year earlier, compared with a drop of 0.58% in September.
+Inflation data will be released on Thursday.

 Our Standards: The Thomson Reuters Trust Principles.